Dashadower/dashadower.github.io/_posts/2023-03-14-untyped-lambda-calculus.md

 ---
 layout: post
-title: Untyped $\lambda$-Calculus
+title: Untyped $$\lambda$$-Calculus
 usemathjax: true
 ---

-In simple terms, $\lambda$-calculus is a way to specify *function applications* without actually defining their names.
+In simple terms, $$\lambda$$-calculus is a way to specify *function applications* without actually defining their names.
 Normally in programming, we can define a function like so:
 ```
 let f(x) = x * x + 1 in B
 ```